Chandigarh Capitol Complex: Contemporary relevance and conservation efforts

 Since its World Heritage inscription, there has been heightened attention to conservation.
 The Chandigarh administration has formed the Chandigarh Heritage Conservation Committee (CHCC) to review alterations in the historic sectors.
 All major development proposals in and around the Complex now require heritage-clearance.
 In 2023–2024, for example, the Supreme Court of India intervened to halt unauthorized construction plans (a verandah addition to the High Court) on the grounds that any change might endanger the World Heritage status.
 The UNESCO dossier explicitly urged the preparation of a formal conservation plan for the Capitol Complex to guide restoration and upkeep.

 Architectural critics have likewise lamented insensitive modifications and underuse.
-The noted historian William J.R.
-Curtis has pointed out that modern additions (like polished stone flooring and wooden skirting in the Assembly) have "vulgarized" interior spaces.
+The noted historian William J. R. Curtis has pointed out that modern additions (like polished stone flooring and wooden skirting in the Assembly) have "vulgarized" interior spaces.
 He and others note that security installations – fences, guard posts and gates, interrupt the intended openness of the esplanade, which often lies empty even on national holidays.
-The imposing scale of the Complex can feel "abandoned" or under-utilized: for instance, during Curtis’s 2014 visit the Assembly’s reflecting pools were neglected (one drained, one filled only with rainwater).
+The imposing scale of the Complex can feel "abandoned" or under-utilized: for instance, during Curtis's 2014 visit the Assembly's reflecting pools were neglected (one drained, one filled only with rainwater).
 These observers argue that restoration is urgent: "if the buildings in Chandigarh are left to be knocked about further, UNESCO recognition is surely unlikely," Curtis warned.

+The British monarch and architecture critic Charles III has been critical of the design of the complex describing it as an "inhuman image of government" in his 2010 book Harmony: A New Way of Looking at Our World.

 In recent years the focus has been on balancing growth with preservation.
-The city’s heritage status (though only officially granted for the first 30 sectors) has been cited to pause many development schemes.
+The city's heritage status (though only officially granted for the first 30 sectors) has been cited to pause many development schemes.
 Former Chief Architect M.N.
 Sharma (who worked with Corbusier) has noted that Chandigarh was conceived with "big ideas and relatively small sums of money," implying that any future changes require equally visionary thinking.
 UNESCO and conservationists advocate for comprehensive heritage management involving experts and citizens.
-Meanwhile, city residents generally pride themselves on Chandigarh’s reputation as India’s first planned city its architecture taught in local schools and its landmarks a source of civic identity.
+Meanwhile, city residents generally pride themselves on Chandigarh's reputation as India's first planned city its architecture taught in local schools and its landmarks a source of civic identity.